G33kfleek/G33kfleek/README.md

 - 👋 Hi, I’m @G33kfleek
-- 👀 I’m interested in React Native and Flutter App development
+- 👀 I’m a React Native and Flutter App developer
 - 🌱 I’m currently learning and doing research on AI
 - 💞️ I’m looking to collaborate on Automation and Machine Learning
 - 📫 How to reach me ...radrex460@gmail.com